- Opening Times

 - Results Of Investigations

 - Practice Based Commissioning

 - Practice Charter

 - Freedom Of Information – Publication Scheme

 For opening times please Click Here or visit the home page.

 Minor Injuries Unit

 If you have minor injuries such as sprains, cuts and grazes, you can see a nurse without an appointment.
 The St George’s Centre Minor Injuries Unit even deals with broken bones and minor head injuries.
-If you are not sure whether your condition can be treated at the Minor Injuries Unit contact them direct on 0113 392 9800 or NHS 111 (dial 111 from either a land line or a mobile – calls are free) for advice.
+If you are not sure whether your condition can be treated at the Minor Injuries Unit contact them directly on 0113 392 9800 or NHS 111 (dial 111 from either a landline or a mobile – calls are free) for advice.
 St George’s Centre, St George’s Road, Middleton, Leeds LS10 4UZ Telephone: 0113 392 9800 Opening times: Monday to Friday 8.00am – 6.00pm

 You may be on medication for a lengthy period and require repeat prescriptions.
 You may order these by: